-5.2 Loading deep model from file
+5.2 Loading model

-In order to load the model, we need to implement the constructor of the InferenceEngineClassifier class placed in the ie_classifier.py file.
+In order to load the model, we need to implement the constructor of the InferenceEngineClassifier class placed in the ie\classifier.py file.
 The constructor receives the following required and optional parameters:

 - configPath is a path to the .xml file of the model description. - weightsPath is a path to the .bin file of the model weights. - classesPath is a path to the file containing class names for the given classification model.